Abdullah-Shahriar/uiu-nest/README.md

    - Ensure the folder is named `uiu-nest` or adjust paths accordingly.

 3. **Database Configuration:**
-   - Create a MySQL database (e.g., `uiu_nest`).
+   - Create a MySQL database.
-   - Copy `.env.example` to `.env` and update your database credentials if necessary.
+   - Copy `.env.example` to `.env` and update your database credentials.

 4. **Initialize the System:**
    - Open your browser and navigate to the setup script:
      ```
      http://localhost/GitHub/uiu-nest/test_auth.php
      ```
-   - *Note: This script automatically builds the database schema, seeds demo data (properties, amenities, demo users), and sets everything up.
-Warning: Running this script will drop and recreate all tables.*
+   - *Note: This script drops existing tables, rebuilds the full schema from `schema.sql`, and seeds demo properties, rooms, amenities, and users.*

 5. **Launch the Application:**
    - Visit the main entry point: `http://localhost/GitHub/uiu-nest/`